ging/fiware-draco/docs/processors_catalogue/ngsi_ckan_sink.md

 Nevertheless, different than PostgreSQL, [dataset lengths](http://docs.ckan.org/en/latest/api/#ckan.logic.action.create.package_create) may be up to 100 characters (minimum, 2 characters).

--   Data model by entity id (`data_model=dm-by-entity-id`).
+-   Data model by entity ID (`data_model=dm-by-entity-id`).
 A package/dataset name always take the entity ID.
-Such a name is already given in the NGSI-LDEvent values, see the [Configuration](#section2.1) section for more details) within the the `NGSI-LDEvent`.
+Such a name is already given in the NGSI-LDEvent values, see the [Configuration](#section2.1) section for more details) within the `NGSI-LDEvent`.
 Note that in this case, encoding is never applied.

 The following table summarizes the package name composition: